Plastic Free Galapagos Islands

-Since May 2018 the local Galapagos Council has phased out the use of plastic bottles, single-use plastic bags, plastic straws, and containers.
-This is a wonderful first step in creating a plastic-free Galapagos, but many travelers are still not aware that these restrictions are in place.
+Since May 2018 the local Galapagos authorities have phased out the use of plastics.
+This includes plastic bottles, single-use plastic bags, plastic straws, and containers at the Galapagos islands.
+This is a wonderful first step in creating a plastic-free Galapagos, but many travelers are still unaware of these measures.

 Happy Gringo’s idea for the campaign #HappyTravelsNoPlastic was born to support the ecological movement at the Galapagos Islands.
-It is also a way in which tourists can easily get involved, to recognize the issue, and ensure that their trip supports Galapagos conservation.
+We help to send a large volume of tourists to the islands each year, and would like to ensure that those visits do not harm the natural environment.
+It's also a fun way in which tourists can easily get involved in supporting Galapagos conservation.

-In order to conserve the delicate Galapagos habitat, and protect the emblematic animals of the islands, we must first begin to raise awareness.
+We believe that the first step to conserve the delicate Galapagos habitat, and protect the emblematic animals of the islands is to raise awareness.

-Plastic bottles are a big problem, as tourists buy multiple small water bottles each day, and often they are not discarded responsibly.
+Plastic bottles at Galapagos are a big problem.
+Tourists buy multiple small water bottles each day to quench their thirst, but plastic waste is not always discarded responsibly.

-Did you know that, by making use of a single refillable bottle for just one year, you alone can reduce the production of 1,460 plastic bottles!
-Just imagine the difference if all travelers followed this example.
+Did you know, by making use of a single refillable water bottle for just one year, you alone can reduce the production of 1,460 plastic bottles!
+Just imagine the difference across the globe if we all followed this example.

-So, Happy Gringo decided to create a reusable water bottle as a free gift to every client who books one of our Galapagos Land Tours.
-All Galapagos Hotels have water refill stations, so now tourists can conveniently, and easily, support the Galapagos No Plastics campaign each time they get thirsty.
+So, Happy Gringo decided to create a reusable Galapagos themed water bottle.
+Every Happy Gringo client on one of our Galapagos Land Tours receives a bottle as a free gift from us.
+Galapagos Hotels have water refill stations, so now Happy Gringo travelers can conveniently and easily support the Galapagos No Plastics campaign each time they get thirsty.

 To make the bottles stylish and attractive, we used several iconic animals in our unique designs – a Sea Turtle, a Blue-footed Booby, and a Frigate Bird.
 Each of these beautiful animals is adversely affected by plastic waste, so the designs themselves serve as a reminder and motivation to reuse the bottles.

 The bottles are metallic, so they keep your water cool and fresh under the hot Galapagos sun.
-Plus, it is a great souvenir that you can take back home, explain and demonstrate the campaign to your friends, and also the animals that live in the Galapagos Islands.
+Plus, it's a great souvenir that you can take back home to use there too.
+We encourage you to explain and demonstrate the campaign to your friends to help spread the word.

 It´s time to make a difference!
 Join our campaign today.

-Here are two easy ways that YOU can help:
+Here are two easy ways that YOU can help right now:

 - If you already have one of our bottles: Take a photo of your bottle in a Galapagos landscape, and upload it to your social media networks with the hashtag #HappyTravelsNoPlastic, to help us create awareness of the campaign.

-- Otherwise just sharing this blog post, or using the same hashtag on social media will help us to spread the word.
+- Otherwise just sharing this blog post, or using the same hashtag on social media will help us to get the word out.

-A remarkable 22 tons of waste was collected from the beaches of Galapagos during cleaning days last year, of which more than 90% was plastic.
-In fact, there was no single place in the Galapagos that was free of plastic, macro and microplastic were found on 13 islands and at 30 different field sites, both in the sea and on the beaches.
+A remarkable 22 tons of waste was collected from Galapagos beaches of during cleaning days in 2019, of which more than 90% was plastic.
+In fact, there was no single place in the Galapagos that was free of plastic - macro and microplastic were found on 13 islands and 30 different visitor sites, both in the sea and on the beaches.

-This volume of plastic that ends up in the ocean is alarming, and the consequences on marine life are becoming increasingly evident.
-Sea lions tangled in fishing nets, sea turtles that confuse plastic bags with jellyfish, bird nests made with plastic fibers, or fish that eat microplastics.
+The volume of plastic waste that ends up in the ocean is alarming, and the consequences on marine life are becoming increasingly evident.
+Sea lions get tangled in fishing nets, sea turtles confuse plastic bags with tasty jellyfish, bird nests are made with plastic fibers, and fish eat microplastics.

 According to the Ocean Conservancy, plastic has been found in more than 60% of all seabirds, and 100% of sea turtle species.
-At the time, at least 18 species have been recorded in the Galapagos, as either being entangled by or having ingested plastic.
+At this time, at least 18 species have been recorded in the Galapagos as either being entangled by or having ingested plastic.

 I live in the Galapagos Islands.
 I am friends with most of the animals in the ocean.
 I have been noticing that many people are littering the beaches.
 The tide drags the plastics and takes them to the deepest part of the sea.
 Sometimes my marine friends play with these plastics, it may seem funny but soon after they start feeling bad.
 Especially my younger offspring who think it’s food.